puppetlabs/puppet-docs/source/pe/3.2/console_classes_groups.markdown

 * [Setting class parameters](#setting-class-parameters-on-nodes)
 * [Setting variables](#setting-variables-on-nodes)

-The one major difference involves **variable and class parameter conflicts.** Since nodes can belong to multiple groups, and since groups are not necessarily arranged in a strict hierarchy, it's possible for two equal groups to contribute **conflicting values** for variables and for class parameters.
+The one major difference involves **variable and class parameter conflicts**.
+Since nodes can belong to multiple groups, and since groups are not necessarily arranged in a strict hierarchy, it's possible for two equal groups to contribute **conflicting values** for variables and for class parameters.

 If you attempt to set values that would cause a conflict, the PE console will warn you and give you a chance to back out.
 The warning will show where the conflict is arising, and which nodes are affected: